xorforce/AlgoExplorer-iOS/README.md

 4. Graphs - Floyd-Warshall Algorithm, Dijsktra's Algorithm

 ## To-Do
-1. Handle small bugs appropriately.
+1. Handle small bugs appropriately .
 2. Due to the lack of a proper REST-based Service, all data is currently local.

 ### I downloaded the project, what now?